The price of fuel is one of the main running costs of your car – and the one that you can rely on to be a regular charge on your weekly budget.

 It’s hard to remember a time before the 4 cent discount shop-a-docket – it’s certainly increased the rubbish in our cars with receipts jammed into the centre console.
 But, depending on where you fill up, you can increase your discount:

-Most Caltex sites accept Woolworths vouchers and if you use a Woolworths Rewards card, the good thing is you don’t have to keep your receipt ends – the discount is stored on your card for the next 28 days.
+Some Caltex sites accept Woolworths vouchers (although there are negotiations to offload the business to BP - so this may change in the near future) and if you use a Woolworths Rewards card, the good thing is you don’t have to keep your receipt stubs – the discount is stored on your card for the next 28 days.
 And if you have it enabled, you get $10 off your purchase automatically for every 2,000 points you accumulate.

-BP stations tend to be more expensive than other sites – and they’re not partnered with any supermarkets, so the 4-cent discount doesn’t apply.
+BP stations seem to be more expensive than other sites during the fuel cycle of a week – maybe because they’re not partnered with any supermarkets, so the 4-cent discount doesn’t apply.
 BP does use the Virgin Velocity Rewards program, though, which can earn you 2 points per $1 (up to 150 litres of fuel) – and you can claim from $10 (1667 points) to $60 (10,000 points) to spend on filling your tank.

 7-Eleven lets you lock in a price through their app, by locking in an amount of fuel up to 150 litres.
 If you get to a 7-Eleven station that’s lower than your app, you can use that price – but it’s great for people who don’t like to drive out of their way to find cheap fuel.